When we ask our bodies to stay in one posture through the day … it can lead to aches, pains and weaknesses

 “Even overhead stretching and side to side can help,” Callahan said.

 Yoga stretches such as “child pose” may help.
 To perform this move, children sit on the floor with their legs folded under them and move their arms and chest forward to the floor.
+You may even look for a kids chiropractor to help improve your child’s posture.
+If you’re from Atlanta, check out Arrowhead Clinic Chiropractor Decatur.

 She recommends that children take a short break to get up and move every hour of the day and engage in a physical activity each day.